-- Fossil fuels: Companies with > 10% revenue from the extraction of thermal coal and/or tar sands oil. - Other industry sectors as determined by the underlying socially responsible equity manager(s).
+- Tobacco: Companies with > 10% revenue from tobacco-related activities. - Fossil fuels: Companies with > 10% revenue from the extraction of thermal coal and/or tar sands oil.

 11. OTHER MATERIAL MATTERS

 It should be noted also that WRFL, with the agreement of Te Rūnanga o Ngāi Tahu and the Supervisor, can, in accordance with the provisions of the Trust Deed, amend the Trust Deed and thereby alter the Scheme.
 Details of how this can occur are contained in the Trust Deed.
 Further, WRFL, with the agreement of the Supervisor, can amend the SIPO.
 The SIPO, generally speaking, guides the type of investments that the Underlying Fund Manager will invest in on behalf of the Scheme.